Whole Earth Telescope: History

-This concept was devised by American astronomer R. Edward Nather and Don E. Winget of the University of Texas at Austin.
+This concept was devised by American astronomers R. Edward Nather and Don E. Winget of the University of Texas at Austin.
 The consortium consists of individual astronomers interested in collaborating to study targets designated by a principal investigator.
 Where colleagues are not available, astronomers are dispatched to sites that allow telescope time to visitors.
 Initial funding for WET came from a grant by the US National Science Foundation, which lasted through 1998.

 For each site, an observing run begins when the sky is dark, and continues until stopped by weather or dawn.
 A photometer is used to observe the target object, a nearby comparison star, and the background sky.
 The data is then sent to the control center.
 Each site in turn takes up an overlapping observation run, so the result is, ideally, a continuous sequence of data that can then be processed.
 After constructing a light curve, the data is subject to a Fourier transform to obtain the frequencies of pulsation.
 Referred to as an XCov, the typical observing run with the WET lasts from 10 to 14 days, and is scheduled for once or twice a year.

 The first observation run took place in March, 1988, and it included the Multiple Mirror Telescope in the US, a 1.8 m aperture telescope at the South African Astronomical Observatory, and the IUE observatory in orbit around the Earth.
 The first target for the run was the star PG 1346+082, or CR Boötis, an AM CVn star.
 The second target was V803 Centauri, a cataclysmic binary.
 The campaign was able to monitor the star systems for a continual period of 15 days from six participating sites.